tylerlam1/SENG_Notes/Fifth Year Term One/SENG511/Class_Notes.md

 The first quiz is happening the _next Wednesday_.
 It happens at the later.

+## Lecture 4

+There are five functions for Software Project Management (SPM).

+- Planning
+- Organizing
+- Staffing
+- Directing
+- Controlling

+Planning reduces uncertainty.
+It also increases understanding and efficiency (prevent mistakes when the project is actually running).
+Planning is more important than the plan.
+In this case, the plan is the result of the planning.
+The planning is more important because it is the same process and guides us in the whole process.

+Here are the following things to plan in a project:

+1. Effort -> Effort Estimation (pricing reflection is accurate, and how much effort is required)
+2. Time/Duration -> Time Management (Effort is measured in person months, person years)
+3. Scheduling -> Time Management (Determine which activities are done in what sequence)
+4. Resource -> Human resource management (Effort required to allocate resources to perform activities)
+5. Functionality/scope -> Product (release) planning (Plan the functionality of our product and the slices of the software offered in releases)
+6. Quality -> Quality management (planning for quality)
+7. Risks -> Risks management
+8. Stakholders involved -> Stakeholder management (Stakeholders include contractors, managers, clients.
+The stakeholder management is planning is because their early involvement to help build the _right_ product)
+9. Integration -> Integration management (We need to figure out how services from different teams are integrated)
+10. Procurement -> Procurement management (We need to learn things on how to manage procurement.
+Procurement in this context is buying 3rd party goods)

+Nine Deadly Sins of Project Planning:

+1. Not planning at all
+2. Failing to account for all project activities
+3. Failure to plan for risk
+4. Using the same plan for every project
+5. Applying pre-packaged plans indiscriminately
+6. Allowing a plan to diverge from project reality
+7. Planning in too much detail too soon (There's point plan for activities way down the road, we're wasting resources on something that could change)
+8. Planning to catch up later
+9. Not learning from past planning sins

+"SMART" Rule of Planning

+- Specific - Plan is detailed and gives stakeholders a good idea of how things will proceed
+- Measurable - We can quantify results
+- Acceptable - The stakeholders agree with the plan
+- Realistic - Realistic with achivements
+- Time based - Deadlines are set

 ## Lecture 5

 Work Breakdown Structure - WBS